Icon

 How Much THC Is In A Typical Joint?

-The typical joint may contain between 40 to 200mg of THC, but sometimes they go higher.
+The average joint contains between 40 to 200mg of THC, but some may contain more.

 How to Calculate the Amount of THC In A Joint?

-Suppose you just picked up some Delta-8 flower and want to roll a joint.
+Suppose you just picked up some cannabis flower and want to roll some joints.
+How do you determine a rough estimate of the amount of THC within each one?

 • Pen